Keeping You Safe

 You may notice a few new items in our office that are meant to serve as safeguards against the spread of COVID-19.
 There is now a plastic sneeze guard at the front desk and in the consultation room.

 Our air filtration system now includes UV light and we run a nightly Ozonator, which changes the air from O2 to O3.
+We have also installed extra oral suction.

 For your convenience, we also have masks and hand sanitizer available at our front door.